Skip to main content

 Data Privacy Risks: Consequences of Biometrics Invasion of Privacy

 There is always the risk of data breaches or hacks leaking sensitive information to various dark webs or forums, with the potential for fraud or identity theft.
-Identity theft is a major concern, and if a cybercriminal obtains fingerprints, retina, facial, or voice data, they may pose a serious security threat.
+Identity theft is a major concern, and if a cybercriminal obtains fingerprints, retinal, facial, or voice data, they may pose a serious security threat.
 You can always change bank account numbers, but you can never change your biometrics.

 Some personal information could also be abused by public or private entities for financial gain.
 Unethical marketers and advertisers also seek personal data to better target consumers.